Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 age = student.setdefault("age", 25)         # Returns 20, doesn't change existing value
 print(student)                              # {"name": "Alice", "age": 20, "grade": "B"}
 ```
-**Explanation:** `setdefault()` adds a key with a default value only if the key doesn't already exist.
+ `setdefault()` adds a key with a default value only if the key doesn't already exist.
 It returns the existing value if the key is present, or the new default value if it's not.

 ### Removing Elements